-The Government's decision to increase the rate by just \$25 a week is the most popular individual choice, with 1 in 5, or 20.5%, of respondents indicating they are happy with this outcome, a slight majority (52.3%) of respondents want to see the rate of JobSeeker further increased beyond the Government's recent small raise of \$25 a week (\$3.57 a day).
+The Government's decision to increase the rate by just \$25 a week in 2022 is the most popular individual choice, with 1 in 5, or 20.3%, of respondents indicating they are happy with this outcome, a majority (62.0%) of respondents want to see the rate of JobSeeker further increased beyond the Government's recent small raise of \$25 a week (\$3.57 a day).

-17.9% would like to see the rate go up by another \$50 a week, which would bring it in line with the original ACOSS campaign for an increase of \$75 per week.
-13.9% of respondents support a further increase of \$100 a week / \$200 a fortnight, which would bring the payment, at \$820 a fortnight, up to the widely-accepted poverty line of half of the median household income.
-ACOSS's revised goal of another \$150 a week / \$300 a fortnight received the lowest level of support, at just 9.1%, that almost a quarter (24.4%) of independent voters are unsure about the appropriate rate of JobSeeker (see Figure 27).
-Uncertainty among other voters ranges between 12 and 15%.
+20.3% would like to see the rate go up by another \$75 a week, which would bring it in line with the original ACOSS campaign goal.
+17.2% of respondents support a further increase of \$125 a week / \$250 a fortnight, which would bring the payment.
+An increase of \$275 per week / \$550 per fortnight received the second-lowest level of support, at just 9.1%.
+A permanent decrease of JobSeeker has the lowest level of support with 4.2% of respondents being in favour of it.

-The Greens / AUWU demand of the reinstatement of the full 'Coronavirus supplement' by lifting the rate by another \$250 a week / \$500 a fortnight received the support of 11.4% of respondents, which is statistically equivalent to the proportion of people, at 11.2%, who believe the rate of JobSeeker is now too high and should be reduced.
+The Greens/AUWU demand of the reinstatement of the full 'Coronavirus supplement' by lifting the rate by another \$250 a week / \$500 a fortnight received the support of 11.4% of respondents, which is statistically equivalent to the proportion of people, at 11.2%, who believe the rate of JobSeeker is now too high and should be reduced.

-Despite years of public debate about the rate of unemployment benefit, 15.9% of people have not settled a view on this issue.
-When we break down the Survey results on this question by voting intention, we see
+Despite years of public debate about the rate of unemployment benefit, 16.9% of people have not settled a view on this issue.
+When we break down the Survey results on this question by voting intention, we see that almost a quarter (24.4%) of independent voters are unsure about the appropriate rate of JobSeeker (see Figure 27).
+Uncertainty among other voters ranges between 12 and 17%.